The Rapture and End Time Prophecies

 abandon, leave destitute

-Now doesn’t this sound like what will happen when Jesus comes and takes the Church to be with him in the Father’s house and leaves those that haven’t accepted him behind.
+Now doesn’t this sound like what will happen when Jesus comes and takes the Church with him, to be with him in the Father’s house and leaves those that haven’t accepted him behind, not some taken away in judgment and leaving some on the earth.
 The context is its Jesus that’s doing the taking and leaving.
 This occurs with the Rapture.
+With the Rapture he's taking those in him back to the Fathers house and leaving those that have not accepted him behind.
 At his 2nd coming there’s no taking and leaving behind.
 He’s bringing the Church, his bride with him.
+He's coming from heaven back down to earth.

 Now compare this with what Jesus said in John 14.